 Creating new tags and retiring old tags is done by the community by submitting, discussing, and voting on meta-tagged requests about them, and these events are logged.
 To propose a tag, post a meta thread with the name and description.
 Explain the scope, list existing stories that should have been tagged, make a case for why people would want to specifically filter it out, and justify the increased complexity for submitters and mods.

-Signups are open for everyone, but only temporarily.
-In the future, new users must be invited by a current user of the site.
+New users must be invited by a current user of the site in order to register.
 Invitations are used as a mechanism for spam-control, while also preventing new users from registering just to ask a question better suited for Google.
 To aide in this, new users are unable to post stories until they have at least 1 karma, which can be achieved by commenting on other posts.
 This is only temporary, but soon new users will be unable to submit stories until their account is 7 days old.
 The quickest way to receive an invitation is to talk to someone you recognize from the site or request one publicly.

 The full user tree is made public and each user's profile shows who invited them.
 This provides some degree of accountability and helps identify voting rings.